The Rejuv · Designed in California

 Form factor

-Sized for contact.
+Sized for the work.
 Designed to stay there.

 Optical system